Cambodia is a bucket-list location like none-other.

 Accommodation is plentiful all over Cambodia, so you shouldn’t struggle to find somewhere to stay.
 I’d recommend staying in a local family guest house if you get the chance though, which might give you a much greater insight into what authentic Cambodian life is really like.

 Accommodation varies in terms of price.
 The lowest might be as little as $2-3 USD for a dorm bed per night but can go up to $10-15 in some places.
-Like any traveling though, there will be a range of prices that usually relate to the style of the accommodation.
+Like any traveling through, there will be a range of prices that usually relate to the style of the accommodation.

 Must Do Activities in Cambodia